 - Choose a permanent advisor by the end of January and begin working with that person on your clinical competency paper. - Sit down with permanent advisor by the end of January and complete the annual review (email permanent advisor a copy of your CV). - Apply for College scholarships (early in semester) and watch out for release of CFHA fellowship call for submissions (mid to late semester)-an opportunity for funding for your dissertation/research. - Complete required coursework for this semester (12 hours). - Continue exploring potential dissertation topic areas with your permanent advisor.
-Narrow focus on two or three core concepts that you feel could drive your program of research throughout your doctoral program and the first few years of your future career. - Formulate a research question for your systematic review (aka article 1 of your dissertation) and begin working on it under the mentorship of your permanent
+Narrow focus on two or three core concepts that you feel could drive your program of research throughout your doctoral program and the first few years of your future career. - Formulate a research question for your systematic review (aka article 1 of your dissertation) and begin working on it under the mentorship of your permanent advisor.

-- advisor.
-You do not have to do a systematic review for article 1 of your dissertation or your MedFT Competency Exam.
+- You do not have to do a systematic review for article 1 of your dissertation or your MedFT Competency Exam.
 However, whatever you do should be at a level of rigor that ties to your dissertation topic and is pre-approved by your dissertation committee. - Consider potential methodologies and settings for your dissertation.
 Work to foster relationships with key stakeholders in the community with whom you may wish to work.
-Determine feasibility of possible designs given funding, resources, and timeline to graduation. - Complete paper requirement for clinical competency exam (required assignment for 8405 practicum). - Absolute deadline for completion of thesis equivalency (last day of finals week).
-(Thesis/thesis equivalency requirement suspended for 2023-2024 academic year.) - Submit abstracts for CFHA fall conference presentations. - Plan for ECU FTC client transitions if you pass the clinical competency exam and no longer plan to be clinically active at the FTC.
+Determine feasibility of possible designs given funding, resources, and timeline to graduation. - Complete paper requirement for clinical competency exam (required assignment for 8405 practicum). - Submit abstracts for CFHA fall conference presentations. - Plan for ECU FTC client transitions if you pass the clinical competency exam and no longer plan to be clinically active at the FTC.